 What is the GDPR?

-The General Data Protection Regulation (GDPR) comes into force on 25 May 2018 and replaces the current Data Protection Act 1998 (DPA).
+The General Data Protection Regulation (GDPR) came into force on 25 May 2018 replacing the Data Protection Act 1998 (DPA).

 Why do you need to take action?

 Under the DPA, organisations were thought to be compliant until there was a data breach.
-Under the GDPR, this is no longer the case, you need to have evidence that you are compliant from the start.
+Under the GDPR, you need to have evidence that you are compliant from the start.
 This means that you need to have documents and processes in place to demonstrate you are following the regulations and ensuring the safeguarding of the data that you hold.

 What do you need to do as an early years provider?